A lot less than you are probably thinking.

 The bottom line is you need to study just enough to pass.

-I can hear you now, “no $hit!” but I can’t tell you how many of my students come to me wanting to make an “A” on the exam.
+I can hear you now, “but Chris, that’s not what so and so told me!” ,but I can’t tell you how many of my students come to me wanting to make an “A” on the exam.

 I can normally hold back my condescending remarks but it should be obvious when the test results say one of two things.